anant37/anant37/README.md

 - 👋 Hi, I’m @anant37
 - 👀 I’m interested in ...
 CFD Design
 - 🌱 I’m currently learning ...
-Mechanical Engg
+B Tech in Mechanical Engg
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ... shorturl.at/jopI2

 <!---